This is the last part of my series on the story of campsites after WW2. I ask, what are the most recent developments and trends?

 “Caravan-historie” (article removed) is an article in text and figures on the history of caravans supplied by Norsk Caravan Club.
 They also have another interesting article (removed too).
 The Norwegian built popup camper “Lillebror” is described here.

 Newspaper articles: VG and Aftenposten describe the best campsites in 2011 and 2012 and Adressa deals with “camping for beginners” defining it as roaming the country in a recreational vehicle.
 Aftenposten wrote in 2010 about a “stream of new campers”.
 In 2012 news came that 46 years of camp history at the Molde Jazzfestival was over: The reason was little interest, consequently few tents.
-This is the full story about this jazzcamp.
+This is the full story about this jazzcamp (sorry, link is dead).
 Dagbladet published an article on social mobility based on the commentator’s own camping experience.

-Here is an article from Norwegian comedian Per Inge Torkelsen describing his camping holidays as a teenager in the 1960s.
+Here is an article (dead link) from Norwegian comedian Per Inge Torkelsen describing his camping holidays as a teenager in the 1960s.

 Publications from Statistics Norway are linked in the text and repeated here (often English summaries):